 In order to accomplish this goal, chapter members are encouraged to get involved.
-Please contact the Continuing Education Chair, Brian Mahardja, with your course ideas and together we can create a successful and thriving program.
+Please contact the Continuing Education Chair, Cynthia LeDoux Bloom, with your course ideas and together we can create a successful and thriving program.

 As we continue to work in a virtual world, we want to offer more virtual Continuing Education and networking opportunities for you in the upcoming year.
 We designed a survey to assess which Continuing Education experiences would be most valuable for our membership.
 SURVEY CLOSED.

 - 1st Annual Cal-Neva AFS Native Fish Workshop: September 7-8, 2018, Camp Richardson, South Lake Tahoe.
 Download the Native Fishes Workshop Flyer.